avanish-garg/Rentellar/README.md

 ## Tech Stack

 ### Backend
-- Node.js with Express
+- Node.js with Express and TypeScript
 - MongoDB for database
 - JWT for authentication
-- Aptos blockchain integration
+- Stellar SDK for blockchain integration
 - Winston for logging
 - Multer for file uploads
 - Nodemailer for email services

 ### Frontend
-- React.js
+- React.js with TypeScript
+- Vite for build tooling
 - Tailwind CSS
 - Axios for API calls
 - React Router for navigation